Mary Beale: Life

-Mary Beale died on 8 October 1699 at the age of sixty-five.
-Her death was mistaken for the death of Mary Beadle, whose recorded death is on 28 December 1697.
-Not much is known about her death besides that she died in a house on Pall Mall and was buried under the communion table of St James's Church, Piccadilly on 8 October 1699.
+Mary Beale died in early October 1699 at the age of sixty-six.
+Not much is known about her death besides that she died in a house on Pall Mall and was buried under the communion table of St James's Church, Piccadilly.
 Her tomb was destroyed by enemy bombs during the Second World War.
 A memorial to her lies within the church.

 Career and education

 The most common way to learn how to paint at the time was to copy great works and masterpieces that were accessible.
 Mary Beale preferred to paint in oil and water colours.
 Whenever she did a drawing, she would draw in crayon.
 Peter Lely, who succeeded Anthony van Dyck as the court painter, took a great interest in Mary's progress as an artist, especially since she would practice painting by imitating some of his work.
 Mary Beale started working by painting favours for people she knew in exchange for small gifts or favors.
 Charles Beale kept close record of everything Mary did as an artist.
 He would take notes on how she painted, what business transactions took place, who came to visit, and what praise she would receive.
 Charles wrote thirty notebooks' worth of observations over the years, calling Mary "my dearest heart".
 She became a semi-professional portrait painter in the 1650s and 1660s, working from her home, first in Covent Garden and later in Fleet Street in London.
-When living in Covent Garden, Beale was a near neighbor to artist Joan Carlile.
+When living in Covent Garden, Beale was a near neighbour to artist Joan Carlile.